Cron Expression Parser & Generator

 Is this a crontab guru alternative?

 Yes.
-This tool provides the same functionality as crontab.guru — parsing cron expressions into human-readable descriptions with next run times — but runs entirely in your browser with a cleaner interface.
+This tool provides the same functionality as crontab.guru — parsing cron expressions into human-readable descriptions with next run times — but runs entirely in your browser with a cleaner interface and no ads.